Flat Water Level 1 Certification

 - Sign liability form, provided by Instructor Trainer.This is not a course for beginners.

-Note: Instructor Trainers have the right not to pass students who do not adequately demonstrate teaching skills and have a poor overall evaluation.
-If a student who does not pass wants to continue to work toward certification, further training outlined by an Instructor Trainer, at an additional expense to the student, will be required prior to issuing certification.
+Note: Instructorss have the right not to pass students who do not adequately demonstrate the skills and have a poor overall evaluation.
+If a student who does not pass wants to continue to work toward certification,

 If you are not an experienced paddler or don’t yet meet the requirements for this certification, please consider taking some basic and advanced SUP classes from our Instructor Trainers or Certified Instructors before pursuing this certification.